hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 ### Parallelism: Metis

+***Estimated duration: 10-15 minutes.***

 Metis is a software package for partitioning unstructured graphs, partitioning meshes, and computing fill-reducing orderings of sparse matrices by George Karypis.
-Learn more about metis on the [Karypis Lab website](http://glaros.dtc.umn.edu/gkhome/metis/metis/download) or reading the [PDF manual](http://glaros.dtc.umn.edu/gkhome/fetch/sw/metis/manual.pdf)
+TELEMAC-MASCARET uses *Metis* as a part of *Partel* to split the mesh in multiple parts for parallel runs.
+Learn more about metis on the [Karypis Lab website](http://glaros.dtc.umn.edu/gkhome/metis/metis/download) or reading the [PDF manual](http://glaros.dtc.umn.edu/gkhome/fetch/sw/metis/manual.pdf).

 To compile Metis, a *C* compiler is required to enable the command `cmake` in *Terminal*.
 To install *Cmake*, open *Terminal* and type: